-Infant Wrongful Death Attorneys
+Infant Wrongful Death lAWYER

 Holding Doctors’ Accountable for Their Fatal Mistake

-A finished delivery is supposed to be joyous, resulting in a new addition to the family.
-However, infant death during delivery is a tragic possibility.
 While the total number of yearly deliveries that result in stillborn children is at a universally low rate, there are still many cases.
 In fact, 1% of all births in the U.S. will result in a stillbirth.
 This means 24,000 babies are born stillborn every year.

 Causes of a Stillborn Child